michel-kraemer/citeproc-java/index.md

 ### Installing CSL Styles and locales

-In addition to citeproc-java you will need the CSL styles and locales which the library interprets to generate citations and bibliographies.
+In order to use citeproc-java you need three things: the library itself, the Citation Style Language Styles, and the locales.
+The [binary bundle](#download) includes all what you need.
+However, if you don't use the binary package (e.g. because you're installing citeproc-java via Maven) you will certainly need to download the CSL styles and locales.

 <div class="alert alert-success" markdown="1">
-Please note that without these files citeproc-java will be rather useless.
+Please note that without these files the citeproc-java library alone will be rather useless.
 </div>

 You can download the styles and locales from the following GitHub repositories: